 In all semesters of appointment, GAs should be available to meet with the supervising faculty or staff member before the semester begins and should plan to continue working through the end of exam week and the submitting of grades.
 Grades usually are due on the Monday following the end of exam week.

 Although the average hours of work for a Graduate Associate should not exceed 20 hours per week (for a total of 320 hours over a 16-week semester), the workload will vary over the semester.
 Graduate Associates will need to balance the demands of their teaching or research assignments and their own course work and other responsibilities.
 GAs are encouraged to log weekly hours to accurately track time commitments to GA-related tasks over the course of the semester.
 When demands seem to be conflicting or too onerous, GAs should discuss the problem with the faculty or staff member responsible for workload.
-Any further appeal beyond the supervising faculty/staff should be brought to the Director of Graduate Studies, Vice Chair, or a faculty advisor, all of whom may consult with the Chair if necessary).
+Any further appeal beyond the supervising faculty/staff should be brought to the Director of Graduate Studies, Vice Chair, or a faculty advisor, all of whom may consult with the Chair if necessary.

 Faculty who supervise GAs should communicate expectations to the GA regarding workload levels and task content.
 For example, if the GA workload has been exceeded one week, it should be appropriately reduced another week.
 GAs should be provided information on expectations and responsibilities, preferably in writing, prior to the start of the Associateship to ensure that the type of work expected under the position is mutually understood.